Welcome to Student Services

 The State of California established the Cooperative Agencies Resources for Education (CARE) program in the California community colleges as "a unique educational program geared toward the welfare recipient who desires job-relevant education to break the dependency cycle."
 Services offered include child care assistance, assistance with required textbooks and academic materials, additional counseling support, and more.

 The GED test is a national test that may be taken in California by persons who are eighteen years of age or older, or who meet specific criteria for testing at age seventeen.
 The GED test is for adults who do not have a high school diploma.
 Those who pass the test receive a High School Equivalency Certificate.

 Located in the Juniper Building, Health Services offer a wide variety of basic care to students, including evaluation of minor illness and injuries, free first Aid Kits, free mental health counseling, general health information, and much more.

-The Columbia College Job Placement Office offers free employment assistance to all students.
-The office serves as a source of information on jobs available in the local community and on-campus, through a virtual job board.
+Columbia College Job Placement offers free employment assistance to all students; serving as a source of information on jobs available in the local community and on-campus, through a virtual job board.

-CalWoRKs (California Work opportunities and Responsibilities to Kids) is a program on campus in response to recent federal welfare laws.
-Support services for students receiving TANF (Temporary Aid to Needy Families).
-CalWoRKs services include, but are not limited to individualized case management services, childcare vouchers, career education and job seeking/retention skills, job development, placement and work study opportunities, redesigned special curriculum advantages, and more!
+CalWoRKs (California Work opportunities and Responsibilities to Kids) is a program on campus which offers support services for students receiving TANF (Temporary Aid to Needy Families).
+CalWoRKs services include, but are not limited to, specialized counseling services, individualized case management services, childcare vouchers, career education and job seeking/retention skills, job development, placement and work study opportunities, and more!

 TRiO Student Support Services (SSS) is a federally funded program designed to provide students a structured and supportive learning experience that propels the student towards their chosen academic goal in a timely manner.
 TRiO SSS is designed to increase the student's likelihood of success by guiding the student through intensive, structured activities that help the student stay in college and complete their educational goals quickly, with the highest GPA possible.